June Lockhart: Personal life and death

 In 1951, Lockhart married John F. Maloney.
 They had two daughters, Anne Kathleen and June Elizabeth.
 The couple divorced in 1959.
 She married architect John Lindsay that same year, but they divorced in October 1970 and she never remarried.
 A Roman Catholic, Lockhart and her daughter Anne and actress Kay Lenz met Pope John Paul II in 1985.

 Lockhart had a lifelong fascination with American presidential candidates and the media's coverage of them.
 Her friend reporter Merriman Smith arranged for her to travel with both major-party candidates Dwight D. Eisenhower and Adlai Stevenson during the 1956 presidential election and again with both campaigns in the 1960 election.
 Between 1957 and 2004, Lockhart attended many presidential briefings.

 Although a child of the Greatest Generation, Lockhart embraced rock music and listened to emerging rock bands.
 In an interview, her Lost in Space co-star Bill Mumy stated that she took Angela Cartwright and him to the Whisky a Go Go nightclub in Hollywood "to hang out with The Allman Brothers Band".
 Appearing on The Virginia Graham Show in 1970 with Art Metrano and LGBT cleric Troy Perry, Lockhart confronted Graham about her moralizing tone toward gay people.

-She turned 100 on June 25, 2025.
-Lockhart died of natural causes at her home in Santa Monica, California, on October 23, 2025.
+Lockhart died of natural causes in her sleep at her home in Santa Monica, California, on October 23, 2025, at age 100.